matrix-org/matrix-spec-proposals/proposals/3952-intentional-mentions.md

 ### New event field

-A new `mentions` field is added to the event content, it is an array of strings consistent of Matrix IDs or the special value: `"@room"`.
+A new `mentions` field is added to the event content, it is an array of strings consisting of Matrix IDs or the special value: `"@room"`.

 To limit the potential for abuse, only the first 10 items in the array should be considered.
 It is recommended that homeservers reject locally created events with